 15 Essential Survival Items

-1. Morakniv 510 knife (with at least one extra)
+1. Morakniv Companion (with at least one extra)

 Not tactical, draws little or no attention, carbon steel, sturdy, lightweight, and compact.
 Can also be carried almost anywhere without anyone of authority caring.
 I carry one as a neck knife and one on my belt by using a small piece of webbing as a belt loop.
 For more comprehensive knife recommendations, see our list of the best survival knives.

 2. Bic lighter (at least two)

 A simple Bic lighter is an adequate survival lighter and can be used to create a quick fire, works after days of water submersion, can make fire even without fluid, lightweight, and compact.

 NOTE: To make fire with a “broken” Bic lighter, you simply slowly roll the wheel over the flint without causing sparks.
 Every 10 or so turns, dump the flint dust into a tinder bundle or onto a surface where it can be collected until you have roughly a pea-size pile at least.
 This dust will then take the spark from the lighter and if done properly will ignite your tinder.
 I always take my knife, blade down, and create cotton shavings off of any cotton material I have, or you can pick cotton pieces off of your socks if they are cotton.
 Mix the cotton and flint powder to double the success rate of this method of fire.

 3. Mylar Blanket (at least two)

 Emergency shelter, use to harvest water, use to signal, lightweight, and compact.